taogen-docs/resources-of-learning/#cs-foundations.md

 # CS Foundations Books

+### Overview

+- Computer Science: An Overview by Dennis Brylow and J. Glenn Brookshear
+- Code: The Hidden Language of Computer Hardware and Software by Charles Petzold by Charles Petzold

 ### Mathematics

+Introduction

+- What is Mathematics
+- The Beauty of Doing Mathematics: Three Public Dialogues by Serge Lang

+Calculus

+- Calculus Made Easy by Book by Silvanus P. Thompson
+- Calculus by Gilbert Strang
+- Calculus by Tom M. Apostol
+- Calculus by Michael Spivak

+Linear Algebra

+- Linear Algebra Done Right by Sheldon Axler
+- Introduction to Linear Algebra by Gilbert Strang
+- Linear Algebra And Its Applications by Gilbert Strang

+Mathematical Statistics and Statistical Theory

+- Mathematical Statistics with Applications (Wackerly, Mendenhall & Scheaffer)
+- Statistical Inference (Casella & Berger)
+- Mathematical Statistics: Basic Ideas and Selected Topics (Bickel & Doksum)

+Applied Statistics and Statistical Computing

+- Statistics (Freedman, Pisani & Purves)
+- Probability and Statistics for Engineering and the Sciences (Devore)
+- Modern Applied Statistics with S (Venables & Ripley)
+- Software for Data Analysis: Programming with R (Chambers)
+- The Art of R Programming: A Tour of Statistical Software Design (Matloff)

+Computer Math

+- Discrete mathematics and its applications by Kenneth H·Rosen
 - **Concrete Mathematics: Foundation for Computer Science** (2nd, 1994) by Ronald L. Graham, Donald E. Knuth and Oren Patashnik
 ACM竞赛必读书之一，几乎包含了所有计算机科学里涉及到的数学问题，里面有众多的经典问题与经典解法，对开拓人的数学思路有极大的帮助。